 Has Your Child Already Popped Their First Tooth?

-If your child’s first tooth is already popping in, it’s time to schedule an appointment with a children’s dentist.
+If your child’s first tooth is already popping in, it’s time to schedule a dental appointment with a children’s dentist.
 They lead children down the path to great oral health.
 Request an appointment today.
 Children’s dentists are more than happy to provide care and treatment to all children.